Frostmol7/Frostmol7/README.md

 - 👀 I’m interested in learning programs languages like C++ & C
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on some projekt
-- 📫 How to reach me? - No
+- 📫 How to reach me? - frostmol7@gmail.com

 <!---
 Frostmol7/Frostmol7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.